-Advancement of each student to the next higher level of anesthesia training and responsibility is made at quarterly intervals by recommendations from the Faculty Committee and is a primary function of the Progressions Committee.
+Advancement of each student to the next higher level of anesthesia training and responsibility is made at semesterly intervals by recommendations from the NAP Council and is a primary function of the Progressions Committee.
 In order to receive an unencumbered recommendation for academic progression, the student must meet the following conditions:

-- First Quarter Orientation courses are considered minimal competencies that need to be displayed prior to entering the clinical environment.
-Earning a grade of less than 80% (B) in any First Quarter Orientation course will lead to dismissal from the program. - Beyond First Quarter Orientation, MTSA expects that all graduate level coursework should result in a minimum earned grade of "B" (See: Student Advancement).
+- ♦ MTSA expects that all graduate level coursework should result in a minimum earned grade of "B" (See: Grading Policy).
 The first earned grade between 70-79% (C) will require a scheduled meeting with the Program Administrator to discuss the student's performance.
 The second earned "C" in a course will lead to automatic academic probation and an appearance before the Progressions Committee.
 The third earned "C" in a course will result in dismissal from the program.
-Academic course grades during the first year will carry over to the subsequent years for purposes of determining penalties based on course grades and progression. - MTSA requires students to maintain a minimum overall academic cumulative GPA of 3.0 for both graduation and good academic standing.
+Academic course grades during the first year will carry over to the subsequent years for purposes of determining penalties based on course grades and progression. - ♦ MTSA requires students to maintain a minimum overall academic cumulative GPA of 3.0 for both graduation and good academic standing.
 A student who falls below an academic cumulative GPA of 3.0 will be placed on academic probation.
-The student will have one (1) quarter to improve the academic cumulative GPA to 3.0 or greater to be removed from probation.
-If the student fails to improve his or her GPA to 3.0 or greater during the following quarter he will be dismissed from the program. - ♦ Students will automatically be dismissed from the program for receiving a final failing course grade in any course.
+The student will have one (1) semester to improve the academic cumulative GPA to 3.0 or greater to be removed from probation.
+If the student fails to improve his or her GPA to 3.0 or greater during the following semester, they will be dismissed from the program. - Students will automatically be dismissed from the program for receiving a final failing course grade in any course.
 Failing is defined as any grade below 70%. - Students who are placed on any type of probation greater than two (2) time periods will be dismissed from the program.
-(If there is an active vote to continue student on probation for another period, that action will count as another probation occurrence). - ♦ Students have the right to appeal decisions of the Progressions Committee by following the MTSA appeal process. - Each student is carefully evaluated for academic achievement and clinical performance on a regular and continuing basis.
-Academic grades are published quarterly.
+(If there is an active vote to continue student on probation for another period, that action will count as another probation occurrence). - ♦ Students have the right to appeal decisions of the Progressions Committee by following the MTSA appeal process. - ◆ Each student is carefully evaluated for academic achievement and clinical performance on a regular and continuing basis.
+Academic grades are published semesterly.
 Clinical practicum evaluations are received from each affiliation, reflected on the official transcripts as letter grades, and used in tabulating the final grade point average.
 During the program, the student will receive both an academic transcript and a clinical transcript.
-The clinical transcript will be delayed approximately two months behind the quarter's end.
+The clinical transcript will be delayed approximately two months behind the semester's end.
 Both are merged at the end of the program to give a cumulative academic/clinical grade point average.
-Students shall be advised quarterly by a CRNA faculty member concerning their academic and clinical progress no less than three times during the first year, and no less than twice during the second year. - Every effort is made to adhere to class and clinical schedules.
+Students shall be advised semesterly by a CRNA faculty member concerning their academic and clinical progress each semester. - ♦ Every effort is made to adhere to class and clinical schedules.
 Class hours, course sequencing, clinical seminars, and clinical practicum hours have been estimated carefully, but are dependent on day-to-day situations at each affiliation, and should, therefore, be recognized as estimates that are subject to alteration to meet daily situations.
 Many classes are taught by instructors who hold CRNA/MD positions in other facilities.
 When obligations in these facilities, such as "call," prohibit the instructor from meeting class on a particular day, the class will be rescheduled.
 This rescheduling will be done as far in advance as possible.
 All subject matter may change to benefit the student and/or MTSA.
 Students scheduled for class and not for clinical will be expected to adjust to changes in academic scheduling.